Yikai-Liao/symusic/README.md

 ## Acknowledgement

-* [minimidi](https://github.com/lzqlzzq/minimidi) : A fast and lightweight midi parsing library written in cpp, which is the foundation of this project.
+* [minimidi](https://github.com/lzqlzzq/minimidi) : A fast and lightweight MIDI parsing library written in C++, which is the foundation of this project.
-* [prestosynth](https://github.com/lzqlzzq/prestosynth) : A new fast soundfont synthesizer written in cpp, which is the foundation of the synthesizer in this project.
+* [prestosynth](https://github.com/lzqlzzq/prestosynth) : A fast SoundFont synthesizer written in C++, which powers Symusic's synthesis layer.
-* [nanobind](https://github.com/wjakob/nanobind) : A efficient and lightweight library for binding C++ to Python, which is significantly faster than [pybind11](https://github.com/pybind/pybind11).
+* [nanobind](https://github.com/wjakob/nanobind) : An efficient and lightweight library for binding C++ to Python.
-* [zpp_bits](https://github.com/eyalz800/zpp_bits) : An extraordinary fast and lightweight single header library for serialization and deserialization.
-I use it to support pickle.
+* [zpp_bits](https://github.com/eyalz800/zpp_bits) : A fast single-header serialization library used for pickle support.
-* [geek_time_cpp](https://github.com/adah1972/geek_time_cpp/tree/master) The example code of the book "Modern C++ Programming Practice".
-We use the [metamacro.h](https://github.com/adah1972/geek_time_cpp/blob/master/40/metamacro.h#L1-L622) in it for shortening the code.
+* [geek_time_cpp](https://github.com/adah1972/geek_time_cpp/tree/master) : Example code from the book "Modern C++ Programming Practice".
+We use [metamacro.h](https://github.com/adah1972/geek_time_cpp/blob/master/40/metamacro.h#L1-L622) from it to shorten repetitive code.
-* [utfcpp](https://github.com/nemtrif/utfcpp) An easy to use and portable library for handling utf8 string in C++.
+* [utfcpp](https://github.com/nemtrif/utfcpp) : A portable library for handling UTF-8 strings in C++.